 Sheldon (Sly Fox)

-The first time I went hiking on the Bibbulmun was three years ago when I was twelve, and since then I have done around 300km with Didier.
+The first time I went hiking on the Bibbulmun was three years ago when I was twelve, and since then I have done around 500km with Didier.
+In September 2020 I completed the challenging 135 km Cape To Cape hiking trail.

 There are many reasons why I continue to hike, such as the fun of camping at the huts, and the adventures you have on the tracks between them.